WebAssembly/component-model/design/mvp/WIT.md

 ## Item: `interface`

 Interfaces can be defined in a `wit` file.
-Interfaces have a name and a sequence of items and functions, all of which can be gated on an `id` or a semantic version.
+Interfaces have a name and a sequence of items and functions, all of which can be gated.

 Specifically interfaces have the structure: